ISO 9001:2015 Clause 9.2 Internal Audit

 - Interaction / Communication

-Customer contract for conformity to contractual requirements through the various processes used to fulfill the customers’ order.
+Customer contracts for conformity to contractual requirements through the various processes used to fulfill the customers’ orders.

 Audit trails – following concerns or unresolved issues to processes or departments, that are beyond the scope of a specific audit.